 Before we get to know how it works, we first need to understand what it actually is.
 The name is pretty self-explanatory.
 An ice breaker ship is the kind of ship that is specially designed to break through the thickest ice, something that is especially required in the Polar Regions.
 Its most distinguishing feature is the strengthened hull that enables it to perform the task it is designed for.
-It requires a lot of power to move through ice sea.
+It requires a lot of power to move through the ice sea.

-Though the ship has reached its fullest potential in recent years the idea of an ice breaker ship has been around since as long as the 11th century.
+Though the ship has reached its fullest potential in recent years the idea of an ice breaker ship has been around for as long as the 11th century.
 However, ships had not been discovered yet, so it was more like an icebreaker boat.

 The ships that were initially made were known as Kochi and were created by people living near the icy coasts of the Arctic Ocean.
 The Kochi was a small wooden vessel having one or two masts that were used to navigate through the freezing waters of Arctic seas and Siberian rivers.

 For the protection of the hull, the ship is equipped with a belt of ice-floe resistant flush skin-planking.
-On the unlucky occasion of the ship getting squeezed by the ice fields the rounded body lines below the water-line assists in the pushing the vessel up.
+On the unlucky occasion of the ship getting squeezed by the ice fields the rounded body lines below the water-line assist in pushing the vessel up.
 The basic design and concept have remained the same in the modern Ice Breaker Ships, only the efficiency has increased manifold.

 As we have discussed previously shipping is the most cost-efficient method of transportation currently available.
-But during the winters the trade routes become icy and need clearing for the smooth flow of the commercial activities.
+But during the winters the trade routes become icy and need clearing for the smooth flow of commercial activities.
 This is where the Ice Breaker Ships come into play.
-They clear the trade routes so that vessels like the ones sailing through the Baltic Sea, the Saint Lawrence Seaway, the Great Lakes and the Northern Sea-Route can continue sailing smoothly.
+They clear the trade routes so that vessels like the ones sailing through the Baltic Sea, the Saint Lawrence Seaway, the Great Lakes, and the Northern Sea-Route can continue sailing smoothly.

-So basically, Ice Breaker Ships are used to clear the path for the commercial vessels.
+So basically, Ice Breaker Ships are used to clear the path for commercial vessels.
 Apart from that these vessels are also used in the research programs that are carried out in the Polar regions.